Tracie Andrews

-Jenna Stephens, also known as Jenna Stephens Goldsworthy or Tia Carter but better known by her original name of Tracie Marguerite Andrews (originally registered as Tracey Marguerite Andrews) (born 9 April 1969), is an English murderer who killed her fiancé, Lee Raymond Dean Harvey (born 20 September 1971), on 1 December 1996.
+Jenna Stephens (born 9 April 1969), also known as Jenna Stephens Goldsworthy or Tia Carter but better known by her original name of Tracie Marguerite Andrews (originally registered as Tracey Marguerite Andrews), is an English murderer who killed her fiancé, Lee Raymond Dean Harvey (born 20 September 1971), on 1 December 1996.
 She was sentenced to life imprisonment after being found guilty of murder at her trial in July 1997 and served fourteen years in prison.

 Background

 Tracie Andrews was the middle child of three siblings and has several half-siblings.
 Her parents had a volatile relationship and they separated when Andrews was six years old; their separation had a lasting effect on Andrews.
 In 1990 Andrews gave birth to a baby daughter, but separated from her partner a year later.
 Andrews had aspirations of becoming a model, but originally began working as a barmaid.

 Multiple partners recalled Andrews as being possessive, not liking them having a social life without her presence.
 Andrews was also prone to explosive displays of anger.
 In October 1994 she began a relationship with a local man named Lee Harvey, moving in with him three months after they met.
 Their off-again-on-again relationship was marked by volatility, with both being possessive and jealous of each other's relations with other men and women.
 The couple frequently argued, which sometimes escalated into violence and led to the police being summoned.

 Friends and family members of both Andrews and Harvey were uneasy about their dysfunctional relationship.
 Harvey had confided in both his friends and his own mother regarding Andrews' emotional problems.
 Police were called to the house in late October 1996, just over a month before Harvey was murdered.
 After discovering that Andrews had bitten Harvey on the neck on one occasion, Harvey's mother told him that they should separate for the sake of his daughter.
-Other family members of Harvey warned against him pursuing a relationship with Andrews, and Andrews' mother also told her daughter not to continue their flawed relationship.
+Other family members of Harvey warned him against pursuing a relationship with Andrews, and Andrews' mother also told her daughter not to continue their flawed relationship.